sofnom/HistoPathNCA_pipeline/README.md

 7. MeasureObjectSizeShape: This module measures object size and shape features.
 In total, it measures 18 features:
 8. ExportToSpeadsheet: This step is used to save the outputs of the previous step into a text file for every slide.

-The nuclear annotation pipeline is in the "" script and the cell annotation pipeline is in the "" script.
+The nuclear annotation pipeline is in the "nuclei_annotation.cppipe" script and the cell annotation pipeline is in the "cell_annotation.cppipe" script.
+These scripts can be open and edited on CellProfiler.

 To run the pipeline, you can use the "run_cellprofiler.sh" script.
-This script is designed to loop over all tile lists for the slides of interest and run the CellProfiler pipeline for each slide.
+This script is designed to loop over all tile lists for the slides of interest and submit a job to run the CellProfiler pipeline for each slide separately.
+This is achieved using the "cellprofiler.sh" script where the user can define the pipeline they wish to use.

 ## Outputs
 The pipeline creates one folder for each slide in a predetermined output folder called "test_output" by default, but can be changed by the user through the CellProfiler interface ("ExportToSpeadsheet" step).